brentp/hts-nim/README.md

 Nim is a fast, garbage-collected language that compiles to C and has a syntax that's not too different to python.

+If you use this library, please cite [the paper](https://academic.oup.com/bioinformatics/advance-article-abstract/doi/10.1093/bioinformatics/bty358/4990493)

 This library is under active development.
 Though it's been in use for some time and I have been using it nearly every day for script-like tasks, the API may change.
 If it does, old methods will be deprecated so users have time to update.